php/php-langspec/spec/php-spec-draft.md

 An *exception* is some unusual condition in that it is outside the ordinary expected behavior.
-(Examples include dealing with situations in which a critical resource is needed, but is unavailable, and detecting an out-of-range value for some computation.)
+(Examples include dealing with situations in which a critical resource is needed, but is unavailable, and detecting an out-of-range value for some computation).
 As such, exceptions require special handling.
 This clause describes how exceptions can be created and handled.